andyortlieb/andyortlieb.github.io/Commercial-Products.md

 Originally built on top of the Twilio API, CorvisaCloud would become the precursor to the Summit platform.
 CorvisaCloud was a feature rich call center application with a heavy focus on SalesForce.Com integration.

 #### Overview

  * Product Active: 2013-2017
  * My Active Role: 2013-2016
  * Primary Technologies: Twilio, FreeSwitch, Postgresql, Python (Django, Celery)

+#### My Role

+ * Architected and implemented a complete VOIP stack to remove our dependency on Twilio

 ---